NUA COMPUTING

 The industry is currently stuck in binary debates: Local vs. Cloud, Open vs. Closed, or even AI vs. non-AI.
 The reality is somewhere in between.
 Just because a model can be run locally today doesn't make it useful for most people; raw inference isn't a functional product and weights alone is not intelligence.

 We need to bridge the gap between "here is an open model you can run on expensive hardware" and "here is how to get more from your existing devices."
+Just as NeXTSTEP built the foundation that redefined personal computing at the software and OS levels, we need a new foundational layer for the intelligence era.

 Nua is an AI engineering and product lab currently focused on building these missing foundations as a set of composable primitives at the intersection of three key areas: